The Fugitive (2020 TV series)

-The Fugitive is an American action thriller television series developed by Nick Santora for Quibi.
-It is an update on the 1963 television series and the 1993 film, both of the same name, but with new characters.
-The series is directed by Stephen Hopkins.
+The Fugitive is an American action thriller television series directed by Stephen Hopkins and developed by Nick Santora for Quibi.
+Classified as a contemporary update to the plot from the 1963 television series and its 1993 film adaptation, albeit with new characters, it serves as the fifth release in the titular franchise.

 The series premiered on August 3, 2020.
-Episodes are 6 to 9 minutes long.
+Episodes are between six and nine minutes long.